 A native of Japan, Yoshio came to the U.S. first to earn an MA at the University of Hawaii and then to earn a PhD at Brown University.
 An expert in dynamic optimization, he wrote well-recognized papers on a wide-range of topics including economic growth, optimal property taxation, trade protection and international environmental quality.
 These papers appeared in the discipline’s most prestigious journals including the American Economic Review, International Economic Review, Journal of Public Economics, and Oxford Economic Papers.
 His graduate students include professors at leading universities, successful consultants, government officials, and entrepreneurs.
 He routinely taught microeconomic theory and mathematical economics.
-Yoshio is also remembered for his essential role in creating our more than two-decades old exchange program with Giessen University in Germany.
+Yoshio is also remembered for his essential role in creating our four-decades old exchange program with Giessen University in Germany.

 “The support from the Niho Fund over three years while an assistant professor was crucial in allowing me to complete the work that earned me tenure here at UWM.
 I am profoundly thankful to the Fund and its contributors.”